 Eating a healthy, balanced diet, getting enough sleep and not taking drugs or drinking too much alcohol can also help keep your immune system strong.

-If you are HIV positive and have latent (dormant) TB, some doctors recommend a course of treatment to reduce the risk that you will develop active TB.
+If you are HIV positive and have latent (dormant) TB, sometimes your clinic may recommend a course of treatment to reduce the risk that you will develop active TB.
 This is called TB prophylaxis.

 (2 votes cast)

 Adding an article to My favourites will allow you to easily come back to it later or print it.

 You will need to be logged in before you can leave a comment.